datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/FIlter Panel.md

 1. Open SPGI.csv.
 1. Click the `core` column header
-1. Go to Context Pane > Chem
+1. Go to Context Pane > Chemistry > Rendering
-1. Set Filter Type to `categorical`
+1. Set Filter Type to `Categorical`
-1. Go to Tables and click the Filter icon.
-A Filter Panel opens.
+1. Using Filter icon open Filter Panel.
 1. Check the Filter Panel:
 1. The Structure tab should use Sketcher
 1. The Primary Scaffold tab should contain categories (molecules).